-An Uber driver said she picked up Paddock and a woman and that Paddock “commented on the Mandalay Bay Area for a terrorist attack” as he was being dropped off at the Mandalay Bay.
+An Uber driver said she picked up Vegas shooter Stephen Paddock and a female companion and that Paddock “commented on the Mandalay Bay Area for a terrorist attack” as he was being dropped off at the Mandalay Bay.

 The name of the Uber driver is redacted on the report, but the driver is described as a 5’10 200-pound woman with red hair and blue eyes.
 The witness statement was documented on Oct.
 4, 2017 by an LVMPD officer.

 This detail, that Paddock had warned of the attack days prior, has mysteriously been kept secret from the public until now.